VladimirMarkelov/ttdl/README.md

 * Windows: `c:\Users\{username}\AppData\Roaming\ttdl\ttdl.toml`
 * OSX: `/Users/{username}/Library/Preferences/ttdl/ttdl.toml`

 First, TTDL looks for a configuration file in the current working directory.
 And only if it does not contain ttdl.toml, the application looks for its configuration file in user's directory.
+Automatic configuration path detection can be overridden with command line option `-c` or `--config`.
+If the option is set in command line TTDL disables automatic detection of the configuration file path.

 The configuration file contains options that cannot be set in command line: